Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QCQ3lUy-esk.md

 ### Transcript

-> what's the biggest problem you've had with the game, just the game i don't know if we've had a biggest problem because like there's so many small things that are happening here everywhere a lot of problems i think that from my perspective my programming perspective i think the biggest problem has been
+> what's the biggest problem you've had with the game, just the game I don't know if we've had a biggest problem because like there's so many small things that are happening here everywhere a lot of problems I think that from my perspective my programming perspective I think the biggest problem has been
 >
 > [Music]
 >